It’s no secret that Paris, London, Rome, and Amsterdam are some of the most visited and loved cities across Europe.

 It’s charming by architecture, canals, and boats.
 It is actually quite special that Alkmaar is not overrun by tourists (yet).
 A hidden gem.

-It would only be fair to count this unique city as one of the most underrated cities of The Netherlands and Europe.
+Europeans would only be fair to count this unique city as one of the underrated European cities.

 Cute little boutiques, a beautiful big church, a traditional Cheese Market and friendlier locals are some of the things that you may expect to find in Alkmaar.